embik/kubeconfig-bikeshed/README.md

 ## Alternatives

 - [konf-go](https://github.com/SimonTheLeg/konf-go) by my colleague Simon, if you are looking for a more mature solution written in Go.
+- [kubecm](https://github.com/sunny0826/kubecm) is probably the "top dog" of kubeconfig managers.